Stefanopisciottano00/Scrambling-for-pixel-replacement/README.md

 # Scrambling-for-pixel-replacement
-this repository contains the material to perform pixel scrambling on the face region, allowing to increase the privacy of the filmed subjects
+this repository contains the material to perform pixel scrambling on the face region, allowing to increase the privacy of the filmed subjects.

-the project is divided in this way
+The project is divided in this way:

 - descrambled_videos: this folder will contain the videos after the descrambling process.
 - scramble_videos:  this folder will contain the videos after the scrambling process.